Craig-Creeger/react-likert-scale/README.md

 ### Likert Props

 This component has three `props`:
 * `question` — (string) This is the prompt that displays above the options.
+It is optional.
+* `id` - (string) You are highly encouraged to always pass in a unique ID.
+This is used primarily for accessibility reasons (to associate the label to the radio button).
+If you are using the `question` prop and all you questions are unqiue then it is safe to omit the `id` prop.
 * `responses` — (array of objects) These are your options.
-The `value` key is what is returned to the calling application in the `onChange` callback.
+The `value` key is what is returned to the calling application in the `onChange` callback. `text` is what’s shown on-screen.
+The optional `checked` key will pre-check a radio button when set to `true`.
 * `onChange` — (callback function) Optionally, you can provide a callback function that returns the value of the option that was clicked.